metal-stack/docs/docs/src/installation/deployment.md

 The backup-restore-sidecar can come up very handy when you want to add another layer of security to the metal-stack databases in your Kubernetes cluster.
 The sidecar takes backups of the metal databases in small time intervals and stores them in a blobstore of a cloud provider.
 This way your metal-stack setup can even survive the deletion of your Kubernetes control plane cluster (including all volumes getting lost).
 After re-deploying metal-stack to another Kubernetes clusters, the databases come up with the latest backup data in a matter of seconds.

-Checkout the role documentation of the individual databases to find out how to configure the sidecar properly.
+Checkout the [role documentation](https://github.com/metal-stack/metal-roles/tree/master/control-plane) of the individual databases to find out how to configure the sidecar properly.
 You can also try out the mechanism from the [backup-restore-sidecar](https://github.com/metal-stack/backup-restore-sidecar) repository.

 ### Certificates

 TODO

-### Authentication
+### Auth

+metal-stack currently supports two authentication methods:

-metal-stack uses [dex](https://github.com/dexidp/dex) for providing user authentication through [OpenID Connect](https://openid.net/connect/) (OIDC).
+- [dex](https://github.com/dexidp/dex) for providing user authentication through [OpenID Connect](https://openid.net/connect/) (OIDC)
+- [HMAC](https://en.wikipedia.org/wiki/HMAC) auth, typically used for access by technical users (because we do not have service account tokens at the time being)

+In the metal-api, we have three different user roles for authorization:

+- Admin
+- Edit
+- View

+How the user permissions are used is documented in the [technical API docs](../api_docs.md).

-After setting up a dex server, you can parametrize the [metal role](https://github.com/metal-stack/metal-roles/tree/master/control-plane/roles/metal) for using your dex server by defining the variable `metal_api_dex_address`.
+If you decided to set up a dex server, you can parametrize the [metal role](https://github.com/metal-stack/metal-roles/tree/master/control-plane/roles/metal) for using the dex server by defining the variable `metal_api_dex_address`.

 !!! info